 Greylag Cottage is fully central heated and also has a woodburner in the sitting room for those cosy Autumn and winter breaks.
 It has a combi-boiler so hot water on demand.

 We provide towels (bath and hand), books and games, including colouring pens and books for the children, telephone for incoming calls only, travel cot, stair gate and highchair.
 The cottage also comes with fibre broadband Wi-Fi

 'It has been a real pleasure to stay in a cottage that is clean and well equipped and obviously looked after.'

-Greylag Cottage also has a lovely little garden and summer house.
+Greylag Cottage also has a lovely little garden and super new summer house.
 In warmer weather, you can spend time on the patio at the end of the garden overlooking fields or in the cooler Autumn evenings, you can sit in the summer house and just watch nature go by.